sider/sider-docs/docs/tools/ruby/reek.md

 **Reek** is a static analysis tool to detect any "Code Smells" in Ruby classes, modules and methods.

+## Getting Started

+To start using Reek, enable it in your [repository settings](../../getting-started/repository-settings.md).

 ## Configuration

 Here is an example configuration via `sider.yml`: